-In a recent post, custom framers talked about the additional creativity that Optium Museum Acrylic® allows when they are confronted with unusual framing requests from customers.
+We have recently asked custom framers to use #OptiumMuseumAcrylic to share their projects and creativity using Optium Museum Acrylic®.
 One great example of this comes from The Framer’s Workshop in Berkeley, CA.

 A leading luxury automaker in Sunnyvale, CA, contacted them with a request to add protection to an iconic Andy Warhol piece “Mercedes-Benz” that hangs in the elevator lobby of the company’s offices.
 The original was framed in a floater frame without any glazing.
 Though the automaker had installed an alarm system to deter theft, the piece had no protection from UV or other kinds of damage the right type of glazing would provide.